trustyai-explainability/trustyai-explainability/e2e_tests/README.md

 If those steps proceeded without issue, return to the terminal and hit enter.

 4. The script will finish and clean up the cluster.

+# Testing your own image of TrustyAI
+1) Build and push your `trustyai-service` image
+2) Edit `e2e_tests/resources/manifests/trustyai-service/default/trustyai-deployment.yaml`, line 120 to point to your
+image repo.
+3) Push the `trustyai-explainability` repo (including your changes to the `trustyai-deployment`file) to a branch
+4) Edit  `e2e_tests/resources/common/odh-core.yaml`, line 98 to point to your pushed branch
+5) Run the test scripts